smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

 It is not necessary to stop and restart the IBM i LSAM server facility for this change to take effect.
 Each time the LSAM starts a new Operator Replay control job, the new job will check the LSAM Parameters control file to find the correct Telnet port number.

-However, depending on the Operator Replay Virtual Device Control Mode chosen (from four options listed below), it might be necessary to briefly stop and restart the Telnet Server.
-This would be required only if the Agent's Telnet Exit Program is being activated or deactivated, as explained below.
+However, depending on the Operator Replay Virtual Device Control Mode chosen (from four options listed in this documentation section), it might be necessary to briefly stop and restart the Telnet Server.
+This would be required only if the Agent's Telnet Exit Program is being activated or deactivated.

 ## Using Operator Replay Without Automatic Virtual Devices

 The IBM i LSAM Operator Replay facility requires the use of a virtual display device to emulate an interactive user's job.
 However, IBM i system administrators may have chosen to disable automatic creation of virtual devices as a measure to improve system security.

 If the IBM i support for automatic creation of virtual devices has been disabled, it is required that at least one virtual device be created manually for use by Operator Replay, according to IBM instructions.
 There are various strategies that may be used to support virtual devices without having them automatically created.
-This document describes two strategies for enabling Operator Replay scripting while still complying with strict security measures.
+This document describes strategies for enabling Operator Replay scripting while still complying with strict security measures.

 The following steps and options are considered.
-Additional information about IBM i commands and virtual device management can be found using the web-based IBM Knowledge Center.
+Additional information about IBM i commands and virtual device management can be found using the web-based IBM i documentation at [IBM Documentation](https://www.ibm.com/docs/en/i/7.2).
+Change the number of the IBM i version referenced by this link, using the heading controls at the web page, to match the site's current operating system level.

 - Preventing automatic creation of virtual devices
 - Manually creating virtual control units and display devices
-- Implementing the four LSAM Modes of virtual device management
+- Implementing the four LSAM Modes of virtual device management for Operator Replay

 There are additional ways that virtual devices can be utilized by Operator Replay that are not discussed in detail here.
 One suggestion might be to leave the LSAM Operator Replay configured for its default Mode 1, which anticipates automatic virtual device creation, but then disabling IBM i automatic device creation.
 This could be implemented by manually creating enough virtual devices to accommodate the anticipated workload of concurrently executing Operator Replay scripts, but restricting authority to use the virtual devices to only the Operator Replay User Name(s) required for Script execution.